Callme-Ishmael/MPhys/README.md

 ----------
 ### Theoretical Note on Spin Correlations

-This week I focused entirely on understanding the Rivet framework in depth.
-I implemented custom projections, which now allow me to search the event record at truth level.
-This includes access to the full decay structure and particle ancestry, enabling me to track spin-relevant quantities from the initial hard process down to the final-state observables.
+This week we focused entirely on understanding the Rivet framework in depth.
+I implemented custom projections, which now allow us to search the event record at truth level.
+This includes access to the full decay structure and particle ancestry, enabling us to track spin-relevant quantities from the initial hard process down to the final-state observables.

 ### Spin Correlation Test (Adapted from Bernreuther)

-Using the method from [hep-ph/9701347](https://arxiv.org/pdf/hep-ph/9701347), originally developed for studying spin correlations in \( t\bar{t} \) decays, I constructed a test to assess whether spin information is preserved in our simulation of $$H \to b\bar{b}$$.
+Using the method from [hep-ph/9701347](https://arxiv.org/pdf/hep-ph/9701347), originally developed for studying spin correlations in $$t\bar{t}$$ decays, I constructed a test to assess whether spin information is preserved in our simulation of $$H \to b\bar{b}$$.
 The procedure is:

 - Identify the Higgs boson in the event record.
 - Follow its decay to the two b-quarks.
-- Define two decay branches from the b and $$\bar{b}$$, and trace each branch through the parton shower and hadronization.
+- Define two decay branches from the b and $$\bar{b}$$, and trace each branch through the parton shower and hadronisation.
 - For each branch, identify the **last B-hadron** before decay.
 - Store the momentum and decay structure of that B-hadron as a proxy for the original b-quark spin information.